spatie/laravel-login-link/README.md

 This package solves that problem by offering a component that will render a login link.
 When clicked, that link will log you in.

 In your login view, you can add the `x-login-link` component to show the login link.
+The `@env('local')` will make sure that the links are only rendered in the local environment.

 ```blade
 @env('local')